In this article can find details about how to create, test, schedule and launch your email campaigns.

 You can edit, copy and delete versions on the Versions tab.
 The original version (Version #a) cannot be deleted.

 When you are finished with your versions, open the Scheduling page and click Advanced Scheduling.

 Under Select launch type, add the percentage of contacts who will receive the first version, and give that version a name.
 This name will be added to the campaign name to differentiate between the versions.

 Select the version you want to send for this test.

-Check the personalization for the version and set the launch date.
-You can choose to Launch Now or Launch Later.
+Check Personalization for the version and set the launch date.
+You can choose to Launch Now or Launch Later a specified date.
 If you choose to Launch Now, the campaign will be launched when you have activated the Final mailing option.

 As you schedule versions for launch, they are listed in the Scheduling page: